 - Demonstrate great communication skills when potential employers contact you.
 Communication is one of the most important skills remote companies look out for when hiring remote workers.
 So if you can communicate well (written and spoken), respond to emails promptly and are familiar with most of the common online tools for remote work communication/collaboration such as zoom, google meet, slack, Google Workspace (G Suite), etc

 - Showcase what you have done and achieved in the past.
 If you have any past achievements, accomplishments etc that are relevant to the remote job you are trying to get, make sure you indicate these in your CV or application.
 This helps push your case better when you demonstrate how you have added value in the past to organisations you worked with

-Join thousands of other remote workers who use Remoteworka to find vetted remote jobs in Europe.
+Join thousands of other remote workers who use Remoteworka to find vetted remote jobs in Asia.
 Become a Remoteworka here